ganeti/ganeti/doc/design-2.0-index.rst

 as visible to the users will be changing the model of object attribute storage, and separate that into namespaces (such that an Xen PVM instance will not have the Xen HVM parameters).
 This will allow future flexibility in defining additional parameters.
+More details in the design-2.0-cluster-parameters document.

+The various changes brought in by the master daemon model and the read-write RAPI will require changes to the cluster security; we move away from Twisted and use http(s) for intra- and extra-cluster communications.
+For more details, see the SECURITY document in the top directory.

 Functionality changes